SergeiPatiakin/dobkapapp/README.md

 ### Tax code
   - Handles withholding tax deductions
   - Calculates filing/payment deadlines based on weekends and public holidays
-  - Supports EUR, USD and GBP dividends by scraping exchange rates off the NBS public website
+  - Supports EUR, USD and GBP currencies by scraping exchange rates off the NBS public website
-  - Supports SGD dividends by calculating a cross rate (scraping the NBS public website and using the Monetary Authoritary of Singapore API)
+  - Supports SGD currency by calculating a cross rate (scraping the NBS public website and using the Monetary Authoritary of Singapore API)
-  - Supports MXN dividends by calculating a cross rate (scraping the NBS public website and using the Banco de Mexico API)
+  - Supports MXN currency by calculating a cross rate (scraping the NBS public website and using the Banco de Mexico API)

 ### Platforms